-Most famous wave is evidenced by the turn-of-the-century buildings in the Exchange District.
+The most famous wave of architecture in Winnipeg is evidenced by the turn-of-the-century buildings in the Exchange District.
 New visitors to this area are awed by the Chicago-style architecture, with their large picture windows and ornamental cornice detailing.
-The hundreds of buildings in the 20-block long Exchange are the greatest intact collection of the style, and they're a reason Winnipeg was called the Chicago of the North.
+The hundreds of buildings in the 20-block long Exchange are the greatest intact collection of the style, and they are one of the reasons Winnipeg was called the Chicago of the North.

 Winnipeg’s second wave of great architecture came during the mid-century.
 In 1948, the University of Manitoba became the first school in Canada to offer an Interior Design B.A.
 That brought disciples of modernists like Mies van der Rohe and Walter Gropius to the faculty, who along with John A Russell, the Dean of Architecture, gave Winnipeg some of the best Modernist design adapted to prairie geography and its strong sunlight.
 Fine examples of public buildings from this modernist era include the Winnipeg Art Gallery and City Hall.